tholok97/voxxeddays-cern-docker-image-testing-in-gitlab-ci/README.md

-# Source for my presentation "Docker image testing in GitLab CI" for [VoxxedDays CERN](https://voxxeddays.com/cern/) 1st May 2019
+# Source of my presentation "Docker image testing in GitLab CI" for [VoxxedDays CERN](https://voxxeddays.com/cern/) 1st May 2019

 ## Prerequisites